Project Manager Resume - Example & Full Guide

 Well, Project Manager resumes need to emphasize both education and experience, so both these sections should be detailed and placed in an eye-catching area of the page.

-If you’re a little less experienced than Jennifer and writing an entry-level Project Manager resume, you may want to draw the eye toward your education by including your degrees and the courses you did.
+If you’re a little less experienced than Jennifer and writing an entry-level Project Manager resume, you may want to draw the eye toward your education by including your degrees and the project management courses you did.

 If you need to trim down a resume, leave out irrelevant jobs/education/volunteer work or make your descriptions more concise.
 Here’s some key skills that hiring managers look for: